oVirt/ovirt-site/source/feature/diskpermissions.html.md

 #### Disk Actions

-Floating disk requires permission for Storage domain if lives inside a storage domain, else if disk is Direct LUN it requires permission for System.
+Floating disk requires permission for storage domain if lives inside a storage domain, else if disk is Direct LUN it requires permission for System.
 Required permissions for Disk related actions:

 *   Create disk - requires Storage Domain permissions, (can't assume Quota is sufficient to permit user creating the disk on the Storage Domain, as Quota might be disabled).